markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 Currently, Reticulum is completely priority-agnostic regarding general traffic.
 All traffic is handled on a first-come, first-serve basis.
 Announce re-transmission are handled according to the re-transmission times and priorities described earlier in this chapter.

-It is possible that a prioritisation engine could be added to Reticulum in the future, but in the light of Reticulums goal of equal access, doing so would need to be the subject of careful investigation of the consequences first.

 .. _understanding-packetformat: